ikt32/GTAVManualTransmission/doc/README.md

 Something don't work?
 Read this first.

-### Compatibility
+### Game compatibility

-The current version of the mod has been tested with GTA V version v1.0.1604.0 through v1.0.2060.1.
+The current version of the mod has been tested with GTA V version v1.0.1604.0 through v1.0.2245.1.
 Limited support runs back to v1.0.877.1, but new features have been added since.

+### Compatibility options

+Check the `Developer options` -> `Compatibility settings`.

+* For the VR mod [R.E.A.L.](https://github.com/LukeRoss00/gta5-real-mod), check `Disable FPV camera`
+* For wheels recognized as gamepad, check `Disable input detection` and choose wheel input in main menu.

 ### Known issues